Who may submit a Request for an Admissions Appeal?

 Applicants with a CSU GPA less than 2.0 on a 4.0 scale are not eligible to appeal.
 (For nonresident freshmen, a 2.5 GPA is required.)

-My denial letter said that I am “Not CSU Eligible.”
+My denial letter says I am “Not CSU Eligible.”
 What does that mean?

 Provisional admission decisions—issued between November and January—are based on an evaluation of the self-reported data you submitted on your application.
 In other words, the decision to deny you was based on information you provided at time of application.
 Freshman applicants are expected to: